 From San Jose: It is $55 for a shared shuttle, private is around $250

 Flying to Puerto Viejo

-Sansa flies into Limon and from Limon, you can take a shuttle to Puerto Viejo that’s about 20 minutes and 1 hour.
+Sansa flies into Limon and from Limon, you can take a shuttle to Puerto Viejo.
+The flight is around 20 minutes, the shuttle is around 1 hour

-The Manuel Antonio National Park, lush jungle and stunning beaches make this area a must for beach lovers.
-It’s really not that big but the beaches are some of the most beautiful in Costa Rica, not to mention some of the only white sand in the Central/South Pacific.
+Manuel Antonio is one of the top destinations in Costa Rica and one of the best beach towns in Costa Rica.
+It’s not that big but the beaches are some of the most beautiful in Costa Rica!
+Not to mention Manuel Antonio has some of the only white sand beaches in the Central and South Pacific coast.

 Surfing, snorkeling, jet skiing, hiking and parasailing are just a couple of the fun things to do in Manuel Antonio.

 How to get to Manuel Antonio by bus

 The main town where the bus station is is Quepos, which is right next to Manuel Antonio and the national park.